Marog: Wild Food – African Style… A Recipe

 I’ve been reduced to quivering jelly by properly made, fresh sourdough bread but then I may not be the best example

-So (as a younger me recollects), long ago there was a lunch, on a farm in the bush; outdoors, beneath the acacia tree, cool sand under bare legs, faded cotton shorts, warm sunshine on naked feet.
-Little hands squishing handfuls of maize meal Pap (mielie pap – stiff porridge) into pint-sized rolls and dipping these in a bowl of marog based shishebo.
+So (as a younger me recollects), long ago along came lunch, on the farm in the bush; outdoors, beneath the acacia tree, cool sand under bare legs, faded cotton shorts, warm sunshine on naked feet.
+Little hands squishing handfuls of maize meal Pap (mielie pap – stiff porridge) into pint-sized rolls and dipping these in a bowl of marog – leafy green wild spinach – based shishebo – this recipe.

 There Are Also Imifino and Morogo

-Shishebo is a type of stew (it can contain vegetables, sometimes chicken or meat); I remember a thick gravy-like mix of vegetables, usually marog, always onions and fresh tomatoes, sometimes with potatoes added, smoky, spicy and completely mouth-watering.
+Shishebo is a type of light stew (it can contain vegetables, sometimes chicken or meat); I remember a thick gravy-like mix of vegetables, usually marog, – leafy green weed – always onions and fresh tomatoes, sometimes with potatoes added, smoky, spicy and completely mouth-watering.
 Comfort food like no other; this deprived townie had never tasted anything like it before, coming as I did, from city deficiencies to farm-life riches.

 Imifino and Morogo are just two of the names for the many varieties of wild greens found here in South Africa.
 The North Sotho lady who introduced me to this spicy stew, referred to the main ingredient as *morog* as it is commonly known.
-Wild morog is a good source of minerals and nutrients and provides some trace elements.
-Swiss chard works well if you are not in Africa, as do many types of Asian greens, but the best substitutes I have found is a mix of wild rocket and Swiss chard.
+Morog is a good source of minerals and nutrients and provides some trace elements.
+Swiss chard works well if you are not in Africa, as do many types of Asian greens, but the best substitutes I have found is a mix of wild rocket and Swiss chard or simply dandelion leaves on there own.
 Wild rocket grows rampantly, here in our patch of sand, along with Swiss chard, parsley, summer savoury, thyme, shallots, spring onions and Jerusalem artichokes…and always mint.

 Trials Prove Mixed Results